jasontcrabtree/WIP-2020-Portfolio/posts/css-variables.md

 Admittedly, while typing this out it DOES feel like I should have known all of this from the start, but it's tough to see what you don't know.
 But, I know now — and that's fricking cool and all that matters.
 Plus, now you know too!
 Mostly, I'm excited to see what else I can do with CSS Variables in the future.

-### GitHub Links from this Article:
+### GitHub Links from this Article

 - [The Example Website used in this Article](https://jasontcrabtree.github.io/approachable-css-variables/)
 - [Website Example GitHub Source Code](https://github.com/jasontcrabtree/approachable-css-variables)
 - [Gist 1: Setting up Basic Colour CSS Variables](https://gist.github.com/jasontcrabtree/2ce934513ce317cf97de22f0de8aba34)
 - [Gist 2: Defining Size CSS Variables](https://gist.github.com/jasontcrabtree/027b7a17ceb2ac650c10be22fca8b3b2)

-### Now, a few additional resources for those brave adventurers who want to learn more:
+### Now, a few additional resources for those brave adventurers who want to learn more

 - [Mozilla: CSS Variables Basic Usage](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties#Basic_usage)
 - [Smashing Magazine: A Strategy Guide To CSS Custom Properties](https://www.smashingmagazine.com/2018/05/css-custom-properties-strategy-guide/)